Stonewall Jackson

-Thomas Jonathan "Stonewall" Jackson (January 21, 1824 – May 10, 1863) was a Confederate general during the American Civil War, considered one of the best-known Confederate commanders, after Robert E. Lee.
-He played a prominent role in nearly all military engagements in the Eastern Theater of the war until his death, and had a key part in winning many significant battles.
+Thomas Jonathan "Stonewall" Jackson (January 21, 1824 – May 10, 1863) was a Confederate general and military officer who served during the American Civil War.
+He played a prominent role in nearly all military engagements in the eastern theater of the war until his death.
 Military historians regard him as one of the most gifted tactical commanders in U.S. history.

-Born in what was then part of Virginia (now in West Virginia), Jackson received an appointment to the United States Military Academy at West Point and graduated in the class of 1846.
-He served in the U.S. Army during the Mexican–American War of 1846–1848 and distinguished himself at Chapultepec.
-From 1851 to 1861, he taught at the Virginia Military Institute, where he was unpopular with his students.
+Born in what was then part of Virginia (now in West Virginia), Jackson received an appointment to the United States Military Academy, graduating in the class of 1846.
+He served in the United States Army during the Mexican–American War, distinguishing himself at the Battle of Chapultepec.
+From 1851 to 1861, he taught at the Virginia Military Institute.